Did they book? Did they pay?

 Wellness Practitioners

-Wellness practices often run on repeat bookings, pre-session forms, and recurring care plans that are easy to lose track of with disconnected tools.
+Wellness practitioner software for repeat bookings, pre-session forms, packages, and recurring care plans that are easy to lose track of with disconnected tools.

 Therapists